The 8 Best Naengmyeon in Seoul, Ranked

 Style: Pyongyang · Since: 2016 · Michelin recognized

 The newest restaurant on this list by six decades.
-Jinmi was opened in 2016 by chef Im Se-kwon (임세권), who spent over 20 years training at Uijeongbu Myeonok and Nonhyeon Myeonok — the two most respected Pyongyang-style lineages in the greater Seoul area.
+Jinmi was opened in 2016 by chef Im Se-kwon (임세권), who spent over 20 years training at Uijeongbu Myeonok and Jangchung-dong Pyeongyang Myeonok — the two most respected Pyongyang-style lineages in the greater Seoul area.
 He took what he learned and opened his own spot in Gangnam.

 The point: Pyongyang naengmyeon isn't a closed tradition.
 It's a living craft that still gets new practitioners.
 Jinmi's broth is cleaner and slightly more delicate than the older restaurants — some purists prefer it.
 The Michelin Guide noticed quickly.